Blog Post - Alimony and Spousal Support in Ohio: What You Need to Know

 What constitutes a “substantial change in circumstances” can vary, but some common situations that might lead a court to consider modifying spousal support include:

-• Serious Health Issues Affecting Either Party: If either the paying or receiving spouse develops a serious health condition that impacts their ability to earn income or significantly increases their medical expenses.
+• Serious Health Issues: A new serious health condition affecting either party’s ability to earn or significantly increasing medical expenses.

 It’s important to note that the change must be “substantial.”
 Minor fluctuations in income or expenses are unlikely to warrant a modification.